NouranAbdelaziz/Caravel_cocotb_verification_tutorial/README.md

 # Caravel cocotb verification tutorial

 This tutorial will show you how to use cocotb Caravel APIs in order to create a testbench which sets Caravel gpios to have a certain value.
+To do this, you first need to write the firmware which will run on the mangament SoC and you have to set the gpios mode to be management output and then monitor those gpios using python cocotb testbench and check them against the expected value.

 ## The steps: